-- (a) ESTABLISHMENT.-There are established the following regional Commissions: - (1) The Southeast Crescent Regional Commission. - (2) The Southwest Border Regional Commission. - (3) The Northern Border Regional Commission. - (b) Membership.- - $\left(1\right)$ Federal and state members.-Each Commission shall be composed of the following members: - (A) A Federal Cochairperson, to be appointed by the President, by and with the advice and consent of the Senate. - (B) The Governor of each participating State in the region of the Commission. - (2) ALTERNATE MEMBERS.- - (A) ALTERNATE FEDERAL COCHAIRPERSON.-The President shall appoint an alternate Federal Cochairperson for each Commission.
-The alternate Federal Cochairperson, when not actively serving as an alternate for the Federal Cochairperson, shall perform such functions and duties as are delegated by the Federal Cochairperson. - (B) STATE ALTERNATES.-The State member of a participating State may have a single alternate, who shall be appointed by the Governor of the State from among the members of the Governor's cabinet or personal staff.
+- (a) ESTABLISHMENT.-There are established the following regional Commissions: - (1) The Southeast Crescent Regional Commission. - (2) The Southwest Border Regional Commission. - (3) The Northern Border Regional Commission. - (b) Membership.- - (1) FEDERAL AND STATE MEMBERS.-Each Commission shall be composed of the following members: - (A) A Federal Cochairperson, to be appointed by the President, by and with the advice and consent of the Senate. - (B) The Governor of each participating State in the region of the Commission. - (2) ALTERNATE MEMBERS.- - (A) ALTERNATE FEDERAL COCHAIRPERSON.- The President shall appoint an alternate Federal Cochairperson for each Commission.
+The alternate Federal Cochairperson, when not actively serving as an alternate for the Federal Cochairperson, shall perform such functions and duties as are delegated by the Federal Cochairperson. - (B) STATE ALTERNATES.-The State member of a participating State may have a single alternate, who shall be appointed by the Governor of the State from among the members of the Governor's cabinet or personal staff. - (C) VOTING.-An alternate member shall vote in the case of the absence, death, disability, removal, or resignation of the Federal or State member for which the alternate member is an alternate.

-&lt;sup>1So in original.
+1So in original.
 Probably means chapter 4 of this subtitle.

-&lt;sup>1So in original.
+1 So in original.
 Probably should be "153".

-- (C) VOTING.-An alternate member shall vote in the case of the absence, death, disability, removal, or resignation of the Federal or State member for which the alternate member is an alternate. - (3) COCHAIRPERSONS.-A Commission shall be headed by- - (A) the Federal Cochairperson, who shall serve as a liaison between the Federal Government and the Commission; and - (B) a State Cochairperson, who shall be a Governor of a participating State in the region and shall be elected by the State members for a term of not less than 1 year. - (4) Consecutive terms.-A State member may not be elected to serve as State Cochairperson for more than 2 consecutive terms.
+- (3) COCHAIRPERSONS.-A Commission shall be headed by- - (A) the Federal Cochairperson, who shall serve as a liaison between the Federal Government and the Commission; and - (B) a State Cochairperson, who shall be a Governor of a participating State in the region and shall be elected by the State members for a term of not less than 1 year. - (4) CONSECUTIVE TERMS.-A State member may not be elected to serve as State Cochairperson for more than 2 consecutive terms.

-(c) Compensation.-
+(c) COMPENSATION.-